 Many government decisions require the Lieutenant Governor’s formal approval before receiving the force of law.

-Decisions are frequently set out in an Order-in-Council, a document signed by the Lieutenant Governor on the recommendedation of the Premier or another member of the Executive Council (hence the term “Order-in-Council”).
-Orders have a wide variety of uses and most frequently used to:
+Decisions are frequently set out in an Order-in-Council, a document signed by the Lieutenant Governor on the recommendation of the Premier or another member of the Executive Council (hence the term “Order-in-Council”).
+Orders have a wide variety of uses and are most frequently used to:

 Most Orders-in-Council are made under specific laws granting the “Lieutenant Governor in Council” the power to make orders.
-They may also be made under the Royal Prerogative, powers that exist by constitutional convention and remain with the Crown.
+They may also be made under the Royal Prerogative, powers that exist under the common law and remain with the Crown.
 Both types of orders are made on ministerial advice and are subject to judicial review.